The Connectivity of the Dual: The H-operation

 \end{note}

-\begin{lemma} Let $G$ be an embedded graph with all faces of size at least $5$ that has a simple dual.
-If $v_1$ is a vertex so that all vertices at distance at most $2$ of $v_1$ have degree $3$, then, for each edge $e$ incident with $v_1$, the graph $H_{e}(G)$ is simple.
+\begin{lemma} Let $G$ be a simple embedded graph with all faces of size at least $5$ that has a simple dual.
+If $v_1$ is a vertex where all vertices at distance at most $2$ of $v_1$ have degree $3$, then, for each edge $e$ incident with $v_1$, the graph $H_{e}(G)$ is simple.

 \end{lemma}

 \begin{proof}